bryanedds/Nu/README.md

 OmniBlade
 =========

-This repository hosts several projects, including the **Nu Game Engine**, the programming language *Aml*, and the haphazard but potentially useful F# code library *Prime*.
+This repository hosts several projects, including the **Nu Game Engine**, the programming language **Aml**, and the haphazard but potentially useful F# code library **Prime**.

-The best way to get started is to pull down the repository with a git client, and to take a look at the following documents, and if studying Aml, to run the *AmlRepl* project.
+The best way to get started is to pull down the repository with a git client, and to take a look at the following documents, and if studying Aml, to run the *AmlRepl project* from Visual Studio.

-The current documentation for the *Nu Game Engine* is found here - https://github.com/bryanedds/OmniBlade/blob/master/Nu/Documentation/Nu%20Game%20Engine.pdf?raw=true
+The current documentation for the **Nu Game Engine** is found here - https://github.com/bryanedds/OmniBlade/blob/master/Nu/Documentation/Nu%20Game%20Engine.pdf?raw=true

-The current documentation for the *Aml* programming language is found here - https://github.com/bryanedds/OmniBlade/tree/master/Aml/Documentation
+The current documentation for the **Aml** programming language is found here - https://github.com/bryanedds/OmniBlade/tree/master/Aml/Documentation

 Check out the license for this repository below.